Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 29) Schema flexibility without breaking automations

-What to verify: Adding fields does not break:
+What to verify: Adding a field does not break:

 30) Data export, API access, and warehouse sync